-Ishola Oyenusi, popularly known as Doctor Oyenusi, was a notorious armed robber who terrorized the people of Lagos and other neighbouring cities in the 1970s.
-Ishola Oyenusi and his gang of six were highly skilled in snatching cars, robbing banks, factories, stores and killing people like chickens.
+The Story of Ishola Oyenusi, popularly known as Doctor Oyenusi, was a notorious armed robber who terrorized the people of Lagos and other neighboring cities in the 1970s.
+Ishola Oyenusi and his gang of six were highly skilled in snatching cars, robbing banks, factories, and stores, and killing people like chickens.

 Was Ishola Oyenusi Really A Medical Doctor?

-Dr Oyenusi, as he was called, was not a doctor by profession but adopted the title for the fun of it.
-The evidence lies in a confession he made few minutes before his execution.
+Dr. Oyenusi, as he was called, was not a doctor by profession but adopted the title for the fun of it.
+The evidence lies in a confession he made a few minutes before his execution.

 Oyenusi started off his robbery career by snatching a car (whose owner died in the process) just because his (Oyenusi) girlfriend needed some money.
 It was claimed by some sources that Oyenusi was romantic.